virtual-kubelet/azure-aci/README.md

 Note: Mannually installed virtual nodes are **NOT** managed by AKS anymore, they will not be upgraded automatically.

 ### Non-AKS Kubernetes clusters
-We do not support them.
+We do not support non-AKS Kubernetes.
 If you have specific requests for those clusters, please file an issue to describe the needs.

 ## Demo